Deutsche Bank to raise $11 billion with help from Qatar

 The decision to expand comes as the industry reels from a sharp drop in debt and currency trading revenue and new regulatory hurdles diminish returns from many areas of investment banking.

-Deutsche shares fell 2.3 percent in early trading, its lowest since April 2013, before recovering to trade down 1.5 percent, in line with European rivals.
+Deutsche shares fell 2.3 percent in early trading, its lowest since April 2013, before recovering to trade down 1.5 percent, in line with European rivals .SX7P.

 "The thicker capital base should give the bank strength to attack in investment banking - but whether it will be successful depends on market developments and action taken by central banks," said Lutz Wockel from fund manager NordLB Asset Management.